Sadly due to the Covid-19 pandemic all exhibitions and workshops have been postponed until further notice.

 I will be doing some workshops and a talk in conjuction with my upcoming exhibition at Drum Castle.

-Exhibiting artist Tansy Lee Moir will share stories of her personal encounters with trees and her creative process, which is inspired by them.
-She has a particular interest in the ecology and history of ancient woodlands and makes regular trips to locations around Scotland to gather source material for her studio works.
-She will discuss the locations and artists that have inspired her work, how they relate to her studio practice and invite questions from the audience.
+I will be sharing stories of my personal encounters with trees and my creative process, which is inspired by them.
+I have a particular interest in the ecology and history of ancient woodlands and make regular trips to locations around Scotland to gather source material for my studio works.
+I will discuss the locations and artists that have inspired the work, how they relate to my studio practice and invite questions from the audience.
 Fellow exhibiting artist Margaret Pitt will also be talking about her printmaking process.
 Book here»Tags: